Updated June 2026

 | Miles Tested | 160 |

-I tested the Ghost Max 3 specifically on cambered sidewalks — the kind that slope toward the curb.
+If you suffer from knee pain on roads, the Ghost Max 3 is a highly stable choice for hard surfaces.
+I tested the Ghost Max 3 specifically on cambered sidewalks.
+These are the slabs that slope toward the curb.
 The wide platform and GlideRoll kept transitions smooth.
 My physical therapist specifically recommended rocker geometry for runners with knee concerns on hard surfaces.
 See my stability shoe guide if you need actual pronation control.

 | Spec | NB 1080v15 |